RescueSocial/SNA-AH-Links-Analysis-Cross-Platforms/README.md

 Checking the domains, links, on search engines and platforms about a person.
 - Using APIs to get cross-platform link analysis on Change.org, YouTube for 6+ platforms.
 - Checking social amplifications, age, title, descriptions, countries of domains/links/videos which is 'news' or astroturfed.
-- Using <a href="https://informationtracer.com">InformationTracer.com</a> for the CrowdTangle API
--   Enter url, hashtag, any string...
+- Using <a href="https://informationtracer.com">InformationTracer.com</a> for the CrowdTangle API (Enter url, hashtag, any string, files for multiple queries)

 Social Network Analysis and understanding monitoring of News and checking the domains, links, with crawlers on search engines about a person.